jonkracht/opus-two-serial-communication/README.md

 For each of the machines used in development (Ubuntu 20.04, Pop 22.04 and Arch Linux in 2026), minicom was available in the default repositories.
 In this case, you may simply install it via a command like `sudo apt install minicom` or `sudo pacman -S minicom`.
-If it is not provided by default, [build it from source code](https://salsa.debian.org/minicom-team/minicom).
+If it is not provided by default, [build it from source](https://salsa.debian.org/minicom-team/minicom).

-As of August 2026, minicom version 2.11.1 was used.
+Minicom version 2.11.1 was used in August 2026.